 *Tip: Don`t apply oil, grease or any other lubricant to the axle, because dirt sticks to those.

-The wire sticks in the notch on the axle and doesn’t let the wheel slide off even if you are an absolute hit-and-run lawn mower driver.
+The wire sticks in the notch on the axle and doesn’t let the wheel slide off even if you are an absolute hit-and-run lawn mower driver like myself.

 A little secret to a lush, green lawn